encryption4all/irmaseal-client/README.md

 # IRMAseal client

-This library is meant to run in the browser to offer he following functionality:
+This library is meant to run in the browser to offer the following functionality:

 - Communication with a private key generator (PKG) within the IRMAseal IBE model:
   - retrieving public parameters (public key),